Aleutian Islands campaign: Allied response

-On 31 August 1942 American forces attacked Adak Island after scouting it two days earlier.
+On 31 August 1942 American forces occupied Adak Island after scouting it two days earlier.
+It was considered a hostile environment to build an airbase due to weather conditions.
 To keep the Japanese on Kiska occupied, missions were flown there by bombers from the Eleventh Air Force.
 They were escorted by fighter aircraft, including P-38s from Umnak over 600 mi away.
 Runway construction began immediately following the American landing.
 After 10 September, fighters and bombers were moved into the new Adak airbase and used to launch more bombing raids against Japanese positions on Kiska.

 From September to November, American air raids were able to keep the total number of enemy aircraft low, usually under 14 frames, despite persistent attempts to reinforce their number by the Japanese.
 Without supporting carriers in the area, the Japanese were unable to dislodge the American forces on Adak.
 Even when they had a few air assets to spare, the Japanese generally avoided direct combat.
 Other supplies were also beginning to run low.
 After evacuating Attu, the Japanese contemplated occupying and setting up a new base on either the Semichis or Amchitka but were not able to carry out those plans.

 In February 1943, the Americans successfully occupied Amchitka and built an airstrip there.
 Their main losses were a result of bad weather.
 Ground attack missions were flown from the new island base, starting with P-38s and P-40s before bombers also joined in.
 Their targets included radar installations, parked aircraft, anti-aircraft artillery positions, railway, submarine base, and moored vessels.
 The bombings further reduced Japan's ability to supply its bases, hampered its construction of landing strips on Attu and Kiska, and facilitated the recapture of those two islands later that year.
 In April 1943 Japanese surface convoys made their final attempt to break through American naval blockade and resupply troops on Attu and Kiska but were forced to abort after being defeated in battle.
 Future Japanese resupply missions would be conducted exclusively by submarines and limited by how much materiel they could bring.